littlewhale-ego/Roadmap.sh-project/Basic_HTML_Website/README.md

     - Structure a website using HTML in a semantic way.
     - Structure in a way that you can easily add styles later.
     - Add SEO meta tags to the website.
-## URL For practice Single CV - > https://roadmap.sh/projects/basic-html-website
+## URL For practice Basic HTML Website - > https://roadmap.sh/projects/basic-html-website